casutton/homepage.csutton/talks/index.md

 NIPS Neural Abstract Machines & Program Induction (NAMPI) workshop.
 Barcelona, Spain.
 10 December 2016

+* [Machine Learning for Data Exploration](glasgow2017/) University of Glasgow, 23 January 2017.

 ## More about Philosophy

 This collection is a recent experiment on my part, inspired by a famous essay